 Step 2: Sand the handle smoothing any scrape lines

-Step 3: Lightly oil the handle to show remaining varnish
+Step 3: Lightly oil the handle to show the remaining varnish

 Step 4: Repeat until fully cleaned and oiled